kg6zjl/pick/README.md

 ```

 ### Development
 Deps are `direnv` `asdf` and covered by the brew install command below.
-Once those are installed run `make setup` to bootstrap your local rust development environment.
+Once those are installed run `task setup` to bootstrap your local rust development environment.
 ```
 brew install direnv asdf go-task task setup